Wildsong/docker-experience-builder/README.md

 # docker-experience-builder
-Create a Docker image for ESRI ArcGIS Experience Builder
+ESRI ArcGIS "Experience Builder, Developer Edition" running in Docker.

-2022-01-18 As of today ESRI is at version 1.7 and that's what I support here.
-I am using node version 12.
+2022-01-18 Updates for version 1.7.
+Using node version 12.

 I can't tell what the license requirements are on Experience Builder.
-I assume it needs to be locked down so I do not include a downloader in this project for now.
+I assume it needs to be locked down so I do not include an automatic downloader in this project for now.

 ## Prerequisites